Metformin is increasingly being prescribed for people who live with polycystic ovary syndrome (PCOS).

 Frequently asked questions

-What dose will I be prescribed?
+What dose of metformin will I be prescribed for PCOS?

 Metformin dosages for the treatment of PCOS vary, and a doctor is more likely to start you on a lower dose at first (e.g., 500 milligrams [mg] with a meal) to manage adverse side effects of the drug, like nausea and upset stomach.